FMMGroupVa/FMMECG3D/README.md

 PTB-XL is a large dataset of 21837 clinical 12-lead ECGs of 10 second length annotated by two cardiologists with diagnostic labels, based on SCP-ECG statements, and the likelihood information for the  statements [4].
 PTB-XL database has been analysed using 3D FMM<sub>ecg</sub> in [1] for patients with likelihood $\geq 80$.
 In particular, we analysed 9055 patients from PTB-XL labelled as NORM, i.e. with non-pathological ECGs.

-The normal percentile ranges ( $5th$, $95th$ ) of FMM parameters, and indices defined from them, calculated from NORM patients are specially useful for identifyng noisy and/or pathological ECG patterns, as those subjects with values out such ranges.
+The normal percentile ranges ( $5th$, $95th$ ) of FMM parameters, and indices defined from them (see below), calculated from NORM patients are specially useful for identifyng noisy and/or pathological ECG patterns, as those subjects with values out such ranges.
 The FMM-based indices for which these ranges were computed are:

 * $Var_J$: measure of the relative relevance of wave $J$, for $J= P, Q, R, S, T$.
 For a given lead, it is calculated as the variability the wave $J$ explains, see [5] for details.
 * $R^2:$ measure of the accuracy of the model across leads, see [5] for details.
 * RR: duration of R-R interval from QRS annotations in milisecons (ms).
 * disPQ, disQS, and disQT: difference in ms between $\alpha_P$ and $\alpha_Q;$, $\alpha_Q$ and $\alpha_S$; and $\alpha_S$ and $\alpha_T$, respectively.

-Normal percentile ranges of FMM parameters and these indices across NORM patients in PTB-XL are given in Tables 1-5 for the medians (Me) and in Tables 6-10 for the coefficient of variation (Cv).
+Normal percentile ranges of FMM parameters and FMM-based indices across NORM patients in PTB-XL are given in Tables 1-5 for the medians (Me) and in Tables 6-10 for the coefficient of variation (Cv).
 Cv for angular parameters was defined in the Suplementary Material of [5].

 ||$5th_P$|$95th_P$|$Mean_P$|$Sd_P$|$5th_Q$|$95th_Q$|$Mean_Q$|$Sd_Q$|$5th_R$|$95th_R$|$Mean_R$|$Sd_R$|$5th_S$|$95th_S$|$Mean_S$|$Sd_S$|$5th_T$|$95th_T$|$Mean_T$|$Sd_T$|